scikit-learn-contrib/hiclass/docs/source/algorithms/multi_label.rst

    ]

 Important to note here is that we specify the whole list of nodes from the root to the most specific nodes for each path.
-Even in cases in which only the leave nodes are different, we still need to specify the whole path.
+Even in cases in which only the leave nodes are different we still need to specify the whole path.
 For example, if sample 1 would belong to the Labrador class instead of the Dachshund class, we still need to specify the whole path from the root to the Golden Retriever and Labrador nodes, which would be :code:`[["Retriever", "Golden Retriever"], ["Retriever", "Labrador"]]`.
-This is a consequence of requiring a fixed dimension for the target array, which is required by using Numpy arrays for implementation.
+This is a consequence using Numpy arrays for the implementation which require fixed dimensions for the target array.
 Furthermore, by explicitly specifying the whole path form root to leave nodes, the target format is readable and easy to comprehend and also works well for hierarchies that are not trees, but DAGs.